DavidYeLuo/CSC413-TankGame/README.md

 |    Student Name     | David Ye Luo         |
 |    Student Email    | dyeluo@mail.sfsu.edu |

+# Project Structure Layout

+## Builds

+Contains builds to run and play.
+Supported platforms: Windows, Linux, and Mac.

+## TankGame/Assets

+Contains custom-made assets and assets from other sources.

+## TankGame/Scripts

+Contains runnable code.
+For more information about the scripts see the readme file inside the project.

 # Required Information when Submitting Tank Game

 ## Version of Unity Used: 2021.3.3f1 LTS